Lobster safari and fishing tours

 Tuna Tours is another operator arranging longer and shorter fishing tours from Gothenburg during spring (April-May) and fall (September-November), going to wrecks and fishing spots in the Skagerrak and within the archipelago.

 There are several lakes just a short trip from the Gothenburg city centre.
 The lakes in the natural areas of Delsjön and Vättlefäll are popular examples.
-You need a fishing permit if you want to go fishing in the lakes, you can get one called “Gula kortet” which translates to “the yellow card” for 50 SEK for a day pass or 100 SEK for a week pass.
-The permit is valid in 58 lakes in the Gothenburg region.
+You need a fishing permit if you want to go fishing in the lakes.
+You can get one called “Gula kortet” which translates to “the yellow license card”.
+The card is valid in many lakes in the Gothenburg area.
+On Sportfiskarnas website you will find more information about lake fishing.

 Fishing musem and fish auction